o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 ---
-title: Tutorial - Your First Network Component
 linktitle: Your First Network Component
-description: Use Multiplayer Gem to create multiplayer components.
-toc: true
+title: Your First Network Component
+description: In this tutorial you will learn how to use the Multiplayer Gem to create multiplayer components in Open 3D Engine (O3DE).
+The tutorial uses the O3DE Multiplayer Sample project as a base project to get you started.
 ---

-## Introduction

-This tutorial will link all the relevant documentation to provide you with a detailed guide on getting started with creating multiplayer components.
-By the end of this tutorial you will learn how to create a new network component that has a network property and a remote procedure call.
+Follow this tutorial to get started with creating multiplayer components in **Open 3D Engine (O3DE)**.
+By the end of the tutorial, you'll know how to create a new network component that has a network property and a remote procedure call.

-Our starting base will be the O3DE MultiplayerSample project.
-You can find the instructions on how to build and run it in the [MultiplayerSample project readme](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).
+To begin, build and run the O3DE MultiplayerSample project.
+For instructions about how to build and run this project, refer to the [MultiplayerSample Project README](https://github.com/o3de/o3de-multiplayersample#readme).

-## Network Components
+## Network components

 ### Add a New Component